Why Choose J-Hooks Over Cable Tray?

 - Containment – keep the cables and bundles within the path despite any environmental disruptions

-OK, so hanging your coat is not a principle function, but it is a side benefit of having a few spare CADDY J-Hooks around.
+OK, so hanging your coat is not a principle function, but it is a side benefit of having a few spare nVent CADDY J-Hooks around.
 There are a few other benefits of using a non-continuous support instead of traditional cable tray:

 - Fast and Easy to Install – One person can install J-Hooks, but because cable tray is so cumbersome, the installation usually requires two or more people.
-Additionally, J-Hools provide a much faster installation compared to conventional cable or ladder tray.
-CADDY CAT HP J-Hook Assemblies are available with a variety of structural attachments already in place to minimize work in the field.
+Additionally, J-Hools provide a much faster installation compared to conventional cable or ladder tray. nVent CADDY Cat HP J-Hook Assemblies are available with a variety of structural attachments already in place to minimize work in the field.